Magical I Am

 The Process of Solving Word Mis-Reading

-The technique teaches the dyslexic to read in sequentially each letter of a word, and its punctuation mark if it exists.
+The technique teaches the dyslexic to read sequentially each letter of a word, and its punctuation mark if it exists.
 The child learns to slow down so they can “perceive” correctly all the letters of each word on the page while they read.

 Solve Word Mis-Reading - Instructions

 Since it’s a dyslexic’s tendency to view words holistically they may misread or guess at a word’s meaning, instead of accurately viewing the word.
-They can make incorrect letter or word substitutions, e.g., reading “simply” as “simple,” “example” as “explain,” or “syllable” as “symbol”.
-This obviously changes the context of what they are reading.
+They can make incorrect letter or word substitutions, e.g., reading “simply” as “simple,”

-The exercise requires the reader to scan each letter of the word sequentially from left to right
+The exercise requires the reader to scan each letter of the word sequentially from left to right.

 When the reader says each letter and punctuation mark, they pay attention to what their eyes are tracking - i.e., every written character (letter and punctuation mark) - and they correctly identify each one.
 Comprehension improves because they no longer guess the meaning of a word.